La Trobe University: La Trobe Institute for Molecular Science

 The La Trobe Institute for Molecular Science (LIMS) is an interdisciplinary research institute based at the university.
 It contains research groups in life sciences (biochemistry and genetics), physical sciences (chemistry and physics), and applied sciences (pharmacy) and teaches undergraduate and graduate courses in these areas through the School of Molecular Sciences.
 It also contains two biotech companies: Hexima and AdAlta.
 The institute is housed in three buildings: LIMS1 and LIMS2 in the centre of the university's main campus in Bundoora and the applied science building at the Bendigo campus.

+Funding for the initiative was achieved under the leadership of Vice-Chancellor Paul Johnson through sector record levels of Commonwealth Government funding for LIMS and rural health facilities in Bendigo).

 Centre for Research on Language Diversity

 The Centre for Research on Language Diversity is a research institute founded in 1998 by R. M. W. Dixon at the Australian National University under the name Research Centre for Linguistic Typology.
 It moved to La Trobe University in 2000.